Ada-Developers-Academy/core-pses/10/stock.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `max_profit` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `max_profit` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ### !explanation

 Example Steps for an O(n) solution:

-1. Check for valid input
-1. set `total` to `0`
-1. set `index` to `1`
-1. `while index < len(stocks)`
-    *  if `stocks[index - 1] > stocks[index]`
-        * `total = total + stocks[index - 1] - stocks[index]`
-    * `index = index + 1`
-1. `return total`
+1. Create a variable to accumulate the total profit initialized to 0.
+2. Loop over the input prices:
+   1. For each index of prices, check if the value at the next index is greater than the value at the current index.
+If the value at the next index is greater, that means a profit can be made.
+   2. If a profit can be made, add the difference between the next value and the current value to the variable that's accumulating our total.
+3. When the loop over the input prices is complete, return the accumulator variable

 ### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->